Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 Tests should not be brittle.
 After tests are written,

-> Engineers don't need to think about them again until they fail, and those **failures indicate real bugs with clear causes**...
-You shouldn't need to touch that test again as you refactor the system, fix bugs, or add new features.<sup>[2][2]</sup> (emphasis mine)
+> Engineers don't need to think about them again until they fail, and those failures indicate real bugs with clear causes...
+You shouldn't need to touch that test again as you refactor the system, fix bugs, or add new features.<sup>[2][2]</sup>

 Mocking, a key component of internal tests, causes tests to brittle.